aws/aws-fpga/FAQs.md

 ##Marketplace
 **Q: What does publishing my AFI/AMI to AWS Marketplace enables?**

 Developers can sell their AFI/AMI combination through the AWS Marketplace to other AWS users.
 Once in Marketplace, customers can launch an F1 instance with that AFI/AMI combination directly from the marketplace with the 1-click deployment feature.
 Sellers can take advantage of the Management Portal to better build and analyze their business, using it to drive marketing activities and customer adoption.
 The metering, billing, collections, and disbursement of payments are managed by AWS, allowing you to focus on marketing and selling your solution.
-Please check out [AWS Marketplace](https://aws.amazon.com/marketplace) for more details on how to become a seller, how to set price and collect metrics.
+Please check out [AWS Marketplace](https://aws.amazon.com/marketplace/management/tour/) for more details on how to become a seller, how to set price and collect metrics.

 **Q: How can I publish my AFI to AWS Marketplace?**

 First, you should create an AMI that includes the drivers and runtime libraries needed to use the AFI.
-Then, you would need to associate one or more of the AFIs you developed to the AMI.
-And lastly, follow the standard flow for publish AMI on AWS marketplace.
+Then, follow the standard flow for publish AMI on AWS marketplace, providing your AFI IDs.

-In other words, AFIs are not published directly on AWS marketplace, rather AFI(s) should be associated with an AMI and the AMI get published.
+In other words, AFIs are not published directly on AWS marketplace, rather AFI(s) should be associated with an AMI that gets published.